dsc-courses/practice.dsc10.com/problems/fa21-final/q6-club-penguin.md

 **Answer:** Option 2

-Recall, the distribution of sample mean is roughly normal and centered at the **population mean** (which is not necessarily our sample mean which is 4200).
-Thus, we eliminate **Option 1**
+Recall, according to the Central Limit Theorem (CLT), the probability distribution of the sum or mean of a large random sample drawn with replacement will be roughly normal, regardless of the distribution of the population from which the sample is drawn.

+Thus, our graph should have a normal distribution.
+We eliminate **Option 4**.

+Recall that the standard normal curve has inflection points at $z = +-1$, which is 68% proportion of a normal distribution.(inflection point is where a curve goes from "opening down" to "opening up")
+Since we have a confidence intervel of 68% in this question, by looking at the inflection point, we can eliminate **Option 3**

 To compute the SD of the sample mean's distribution, when we don't know the population's SD, we can use the sample's SD (840):
 $$\text{SD of Distribution of Possible Sample Means} \approx \frac{\text{Sample SD}}{\sqrt{\text{sample size}}} = \frac{840}{\sqrt{330}} \approx 46.24$$